merchantinresidence/abra-docs/schema.md

 # Abra Schema

+> If you're new to working with JSON, we recommend you contact a developer or contact us to help you.

+This guide will walk you through how your Abra schema works, how it interacts with your storefront, and what you can do with it.

+## Getting started

 The Abra schema is a core concept to running your promotions.
 If you've created a promotion in our embedded app, you've already interacted with the schema.
-This guide will walk you through how the schema works, how does it interact with your storefront, and what you can do with it.

-## Getting started
+_An example of an Abra promotion using a popup block_

 ```json
 {